MicrosoftDocs/visualstudio-docs/docs/ide/csharp-developer-productivity.md

 ::: moniker-end

 ![Exception Helper in Visual Studio](../ide/media/VSGuide_Debugging.png)

 ## Version control

-You can use git or TFVC to store and update your code in Visual Studio.
+You can use [Git](../version-control/git-with-visual-studio.md) or TFVC to store and update your code in Visual Studio.

 ::: moniker range=">=vs-2019"